alessandropellegrini/personal-website/_main_pages/publications.md

 **Copyright Information**:
-The documents available from this site are provided as a means to ensure the timely dissemination of technical work on a non-commercial basis.
+The documents available on this site are provided to ensure the timely dissemination of technical work on a non-commercial basis.
 Copyright and all rights therein are maintained by the authors or other copyright holders, notwithstanding that they have offered their works here electronically.
 It is understood that all persons copying this information will adhere to the terms and constraints invoked by each author’s copyright.
 These works may not be reposted without the copyright holder's explicit permission.
 Permission to make digital or hard copies of part or all of these works for personal or classroom use is granted without fee, provided that copies are not made or distributed for profit or commercial advantage.
 The electronic version of some of the works available on this site may differ from the definitive published version.
 Copyright of works submitted for publication may be transferred without further notice, and this version may no longer be accessible.

 **Apply Filters**